At 15 hrs/week

 Scientist, educator, inventor, and entrepreneur, Sebastian led the self-driving car project at Google X and founded Udacity, whose mission is to democratize education by providing lifelong, on-demand learning to millions of students around the world.

-David Silver leads the Self-Driving Car Engineer Nanodegree Program.
+David Silver leads the School of Autonomous Systems at Udacity.
 Before Udacity, David was a research engineer on the autonomous vehicle team at Ford.
 He has an MBA from Stanford, and a BSE in computer science from Princeton.

 Ryan has a PhD in Astrophysics and a passion for teaching and learning.
 He is also a lead instructor in the Robotics Nanodegree program.
 When he’s not building Udacious learning content you’ll find him up in the mountains or out in the surf.

 Cezanne is an expert in computer vision with an M.S. in Electrical Engineering from Stanford University.
 Inspired by anyone with the drive and imagination to learn something new, she aims to create more inclusive and effective STEM education.

 Mercedes-Benz R&D North America develops the world’s most advanced automotive technology and vehicle design with luxury and style.
 The team from Mercedes built our Sensor Fusion, Localization, and Path Planning content.

 NVIDIA is a company built upon great minds and groundbreaking research.
 GPU deep learning has ignited modern AI - the next era of computing - with the GPU acting as the brain of computers, robots, and self-driving cars that can perceive and understand the world.

 The Advanced Technologies Group is comprised of Uber’s self-driving engineering team dedicated to self-driving technologies, mapping, and vehicle safety.